Hornbill-Docs/servicemanager-config/servicemanager-config/setup/service-manager-roles.md

 |Incident Management User|This role is for users that perform day-to-day work within Incident Management where they are required to raise, manage, and close Incident records.|

 ### Knowledge roles
-These roles are for an upcoming release; they cannot currently be used.

 |Role|Description|
 |:----|:----|
 |Knowledge User|This role grants access to browse and view Knowledge content.|